Summer Work With Racine County

 2. Nature of My Work With The County

 I was one of two college kids employed for summer work.
 "Dar," the other guy, I only knew because we both went to Burlington High, and he was a jock on the basketball team.
-Each of us was assigned to work with a regular full-time employee on his fixed county road route.
+We were assigned to work with a regular full-time employee on his fixed county road route.
 Our duties included weed control along roads, litter pickup along roads and at county parks, occasional patching of potholes in the roads, and disposal of dead animals.
-If we had worked during the winter months, we would have plowed snow from the roads.
+If we had worked during the winter, we would have plowed snow from the roads.
 My weekly paycheck was around $80.00.

 3. Employees I worked With